Grade Level: 4 (3-5)

 - Every day, Americans produce an estimated four million pounds of dangerous (hazardous) household waste.
 The different types of hazardous waste are described in the Table 1.

 - Sometimes, people do not use appropriate methods for garbage disposal (i.e., landfills).
 It is estimated that 14 billion pounds of garbage are thrown into the world's oceans each year.
+This pollution leads to environmental issues such as the Great Pacific Garbage Patch, a floating accumulation of 80,000 tons of plastic.

 Incineration — or the burning of trash — often occurs at temperatures above 1800º F. Because incineration can produce huge amounts of air pollution, the incinerators are often placed on ships that sail at great distances from populated areas.
 Incineration is beneficial because it can dispose of great amounts of trash very quickly.
 However there are some downsides to the method of incineration: copious amounts of ash are created as a result of the burning process, which then must be disposed of, and toxic fumes ( dioxins) are emitted into the air (in addition to steam).
 In fact, the resultant ash can be poisonous if hazardous chemicals (or dangerous solid materials) are not removed from the garbage before it is burned.
 Engineers are developing methods to reduce air pollution from incineration processes — such as scrubbers that clean the air before it is released into the atmosphere.